HOMEResource CentreTip SheetsAnxietyAnxiety information sheet

 A panic attack is a sudden onset of intense anxiety or terror where the person experiences heart palpitations, shaking, the sensation of shortness of breath and tightness of chest, chills/hot flushes and light headedness.

 The individual may have an overwhelming feeling of fear with thoughts of loss of control or death during the attack.
-These symptoms may be mild or severe and may last a short or long time.

 The person will often avoid situations where they are afraid they may have another episode, leading to the development of panic disorder with agoraphobia.